 For example, you might want to target small business owners and entrepreneurs on subreddits like r/entrepreneur.
 Since they are usually cost-conscious, offering affordable packages will make your services that much more attractive to them.

 You can also approach friends and family to get your first client.
 They should be more receptive to what you have to offer, but that doesn’t mean you hard sell your services at every opportunity.
 Just letting them know that you are open for business is good enough.
 Even if they don’t need your services, they might know someone who does.

 Whether it’s a specific target market or friends and family, you need a way to get the word out there about your services, which is where social media comes in.
 Facebook and Twitter are great for friends and family, while platforms such as LinkedIn cater more towards businesses and professionals.

 Getting your first client isn’t just about promoting your services.
 You should also focus on establishing yourself as a professional.
 It can be difficult to build a trustworthy reputation as a freelance graphic designer online since there’s minimal face-to-face contact.
 You essentially have to convince a stranger that your services are not a scam and worth paying for.

-As such, try to put yourself and your business out there as much as possible, while highlighting your strengths along the way.
+As such, try to put yourself and your business out there as much as possible, while highlighting your strengths as a graphic designer along the way.
 Be sure to offer helpful advice wherever you can and engage actively in discussions related to graphic design.
 People buy from people they know and trust.
-If you are passionate about what you do, the enthusiasm will win them over.
+If you are passionate about what you do, your enthusiasm will win them over.
 Also, master speaking and writing clearly.
-Professional communication will make it easier to earn the respect of others.
+Professional communication will make it easier to earn the trust and respect of others.